Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Application

 \subsection{Numerical experiments}

-For our numerical experiments we consider the KS problem \eqref{eq:ks} for the domain length value $L=22$ which corresponds to chaotic dynamics.
-We perform a Fourier spatial discretization using $M=64$ Fourier modes and 3/2 dealiasing of the pseudospectral treatment of the quadratic nonlinearity \cite{Canuto2006}.
-For the temporal discretization we employ the exponential time differencing 4-stage Runge-Kutta (ETDRK4) method introduced in \cite{Cox2002} and further developed in \cite{Kassam2005}, using the timestep value $\Delta t=0.25$.
+For our numerical experiments we consider the KS problem \eqref{eq:ks} with domain length $L=22$, which generates chaotic dynamics.
+We perform a Fourier spatial discretization using $M=64$ Fourier modes and 3/2 dealiasing of the pseudospectral treatment of the quadratic nonlinearity.
+For the temporal discretization we employ the exponential time differencing 4-stage Runge--Kutta method \cite{Cox2002,Kassam2005} with timestep $\Delta t=0.25$.
 Our initial condition is formed by setting the leading four Fourier coefficients to $0.6$ and the rest to zero.
-After integrating for $10\,000$ timesteps ($2\,500$ time units) we collect one sample every four timesteps (one time unit) for a total of $563$ samples.
-A space-time plot of the integrated solution is shown in the left panel of Figure \ref{fig:samples1}.

-Using $Q=64$ delays, our training dataset consists of $N=500$ samples in delay embedded form, bringing the total number of product state samples to $NM=32\,500$.
-To employ the dilution and subsampling algorithms developed in the previous section we must first calibrate the bandwidth parameter $\epsilon$ of kernel \eqref{eq:data-kernel}.
-We perform the bandwidth calibration in two stages.
-First, we use the median rule studied in \cite{Garreau2018} and the full training dataset to get a first approximation of parameter $\epsilon$.
-Second, using the obtained $\epsilon$ value we apply the pivoted partial Cholesky algorithm developed in \cite{YChen2024} to sample $8192$ states from our training dataset.
-Relying only on the sampled subset of training data, we use the scaling-based algorithm developed in \cite{Coifman2008} to refine our approximation of bandwidth $\epsilon$.
-The bandwidth value selected by this two-stage algorithm is $\epsilon=15$.
-After experimenting with similar bandwidth values, the numerical results presented below are obtained using the adjusted value $\epsilon=50$.
+We begin by considering a training dataset of relatively small size, which will allow us to compare the patterns extracted by Algorithm \ref{alg:bistoch} with the true patterns extracted by computing the true EVD of the bistochastic version of the discretized operator \eqref{eq:integral-op}.
+After integrating the discretized dynamics for $10\,000$ timesteps ($2\,500$ time units), we collect one sample every four timesteps (one time unit) for a total of $575$ time samples.
+A space-time plot of the obtained solution is shown in the left panel of Figure \ref{fig:compare1}.
+Using $J=64$ delays, the resulting dataset consists of $N=512$ time samples in delay embedded form, bringing the total number of product state samples to $NM=32\,768$.
+The bandwidth parameter $\varepsilon$ of kernel \eqref{eq:data-kernel} is calibrated using the scaling-based algorithm developed in \cite{Coifman2008}.
+All presented results use the value $\varepsilon=32$.